 C. Sports

-The sports programme of IMGA Masters Games shall be in accordance with the IMGA guidelines for each event.
+The sports program of IMGA Masters Games shall be in accordance with the IMGA guidelines for each event.

 All sports are held subject to facilities being available.

-All sports must be held in accordance with the rules and authority of the relevant international federation.
+All sports must be held in accordance with the rules and authority of the relevant International Federation.

-Each International Federation governing a sport on the programme of the games, shall designate a technical delegate, who shall be responsible for overseeing the competition within the limits set by the IMGA Board.
+Each International Federation governing a sport on the program of the games, shall designate a technical delegate, who shall be responsible for overseeing the competition within the limits set by the IMGA Board.

-The HCOC has the option of selecting additional sports to complement the core program.
+The HCOC has the option of selecting additional sports to complement the program.
 Those sports should be selected on the basis of the facilities available and the strength of those sports at masters’ level in that country and internationally.

 The optional sports must have the final approval by the IMGA Board.